bkang13/pdsnd_github/README.md

 ### Date created
 Include the date you created this project and README file.
+8/5/22: I forked the currenty Udacity repository and cloned to my local machine on 8/2/22.
+That is when I created the README file as well.

 ### Project Title
 Replace the Project Title